11565

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-2U's free cash flow came in at $12.4 million in Q4, turning positive over the last year.
+2U's free cash flow came in at $72.07 million in Q1, up 360% year on year.

 2U Free Cash Flow

-2U has burned through $41.89 million of cash over the last 12 months, resulting in a negative 4.9% free cash flow margin.
-This low FCF margin stems from 2U's poor unit economics or a constant need to reinvest in its business to stay competitive.
+2U broke even from a free cash flow perspective over the last 12 months.
+This below-average FCF margin stems from 2U's need to reinvest in its business to penetrate the market.

 Is Now The Time?